clsshgd/gitskills/Driver/Switchtec/Readme.txt

 ----------------------------------------------------------------------------------------------------
-Package name:  psx-switchtec-release.zip
+Package name:  PCIeSwitchtec-release_v4.0.0.zip
 ----------------------------------------------------------------------------------------------------
 Version <4.0.0>
 Date: <2019/05/31>
-RELEASED BY Qiuyun Xie @celestica
+RELEASED BY qxie@celestica.com

 What Is Included：
 1. "switchtec-kernel-release_4.13_to_4.14" for kernel 4.13 to 4.14,